Adam Frans van der Meulen

 Adam Frans van der Meulen or Adam-François van der Meulen (11 January 1632 – 15 October 1690) was a Flemish painter and draughtsman who was particularly known for his scenes of military campaigns and conquests.
 Van der Meulen also painted portraits, hunting scenes, paintings of chateaux and landscapes.
 He created designs for prints and cartoons for tapestries.

-He worked in the service of the French king Louis XIV of France for whom he painted his victories, his new possessions and portraits.
+He worked in the service of the French king Louis XIV for whom he painted his victories, his new possessions and portraits.
 He was instrumental in building the propagandistic image of the French king as the 'Sun King'.
 His battle scenes had an important influence on the development on the genre of military painting in France.

 Life

 Adam Frans van der Meulen was born in Brussels where he was baptized on 11 January 1632.
 He was the eldest of the seven children of Pieter van der Meulen and his second wife Maria van Steenwegen.
 His father was a respected notary.
 He was registered on 5 March 1651 at the Brussels Guild of Saint Luke as the pupil of Peter Snayers.
 Snayers was a painter from Antwerp who had moved to Brussels to work for the court.
 He specialized in pictures of battles, attacks on convoys and civilians and hunting scenes.
 Van der Meulen became a master of the Guild of Saint Luke in Brussels on 5 March 1651.